Variance reduction with practical all-to-all lattice propagators: Applications

 While this observable is too expensive for $16^4$ lattices, we have been able to measure it in our $8^4$ lattices by consecutively putting point sources on all spacetime locations of the lattice.
 Here ``method'' refers either to the stochastic volume source technique or the probing approach.
 The closer $\Delta_\Gamma$ gets to zero, the better the exact result will be approximated.
 Results for $\Delta_\Gamma$ as a function of the computational cost are shown in Figure~\ref{fig:GOODNESS_05}.

-Our findings can be summarized by the following observations: \begin{itemize} \item For both techniques, the approximation of the exact solution is much more accurate for $\Gamma=\mathbf{1}$ than for other operator insertions.
+Our findings can be summarized by the following observations: \begin{itemize} \item For both techniques, the approximation of the exact solution has a comparable accuracy in all cases.
+In the case $\Gamma=\mathbf{1}$ (the only non-vanishing case after gauge average), one can furthermore study the deviation from the expectation value, and see that it is very small.
 This is likely due to the fact that the bare expectation value $\langle\bar\psi\psi\rangle$ is completely dominated by an ultraviolet divergence inversely proportional to the third power of the lattice spacing, which is essentially insensitive to the fluctuations that affect signal-to-noise ratios in other quantities, and are mostly encoded in off-diagonal spin entries. \item For $p=2,3$ probing and SVS yield comparable errors at comparable cost, whereas as soon as $p\geq4$ the deviation from the exact results is considerably smaller for the probing method.
 Furthermore, the errors of the SVS procedure tend to saturate for numbers of inversions at which an increase of $p$ still improves the accuracy of probing. \item A choice of $p\geq6$ approximates the exact solution to a degree of accuracy much higher than the one provided by SVS.
 However, the computational cost involved might be prohibitive in many practical applications.
 The difference between the two methods is quite dependent on the operator insertion considered; observable-specific studies will thus be needed, in general. \end{itemize} The plots illustrate as well the shortcoming of having little freedom in tuning the cost of the probing procedure, exemplified by the large increase of computational effort in the steps $p=3\to p=4$ or $p=5\to p=6$.